-Beside the approaches in consumer behaviour research there are approaches in research of consumer motivation.
-In the literature it is possible to detect two main approaches for the research of consumer motivation, the psychoanalytic approach and the humanistic approach.
-The psychoanalytic approach by Freud claims that the man is not a rational creature, and is driven by impulses.
-Human personality consists of three main systems: stock innate needs (id), sex-life urges (libido) and death urge.
-When tension escalates, probably due to stimulation, the human seeks to unload the tension to return to a calm and cosy state - this is the pleasure principle.
-Ego is characterized by a conscious and rational thought processes.
-Its efficiency is tested using the principle of reality.
-His main task is to mediate between the id to the super ego.
-The super ego is the human conscience, it represents the social and moral norms embedded in the psyche in the education process.
-In situations of conflict the self operates four defence mechanisms: (1) denial, removal to the unconscious; (2) displacement, redirecting their aggression and sex drive from an object that is not achieved to an alternative one; (3) projection, denial of undesirable characteristics of the person and attribution of those to others; (4) refinement, referring anti-social urges towards a helpful way (Kassarjian, 1971).
-In contrary to the first approach, the humanistic approach by Maslow (1963) claims that the man endowed by nature not only basic living needs, but also by larger needs and that is what set him apart from animals.
+Beside the approaches in consumer behaviour research there are approaches in the research of consumer motivation.
+In the literature it is possible to detect two main approaches to the research of consumer motivation: the psychoanalytic approach and the humanistic approach.
+The psychoanalytic approach by Freud claims that man is not a rational creature, and is driven by impulses.
+Human personality consists of three main systems: stock innate needs (id), sexual urges (libido) and the death urge.
+When tension escalates, probably due to stimulation, the human seeks to unload the tension to return to a calm and cosy state – this is the pleasure principle.
+The ego is characterized by a conscious and rational thought processes.
+Its efficiency is tested using the reality principle.
+Its main task is to mediate between the id to the super ego.
+The super ego is the human conscience; it represents the social and moral norms embedded in the psyche during the education process.
+In situations of conflict the self operates four defence mechanisms: (1) denial, i.e., removal to the unconscious; (2) displacement, i.e., redirecting its aggression and sex drive from an object with which they cannot be fulfilled to an alternative one; (3) projection, i.e., denial of undesirable characteristics of the person and attribution of those characteristics to others; (4) refinement, i.e., redirecting anti-social urges into a helpful channel (Kassarjian, 1971).
+In contrast to the first approach, the humanistic approach by Maslow (1963) claims that man is by nature endowed not only with basic vital needs, but also with higher needs, which is what sets him apart from animals.
 Maslow adopts a holistic approach that sees the individual as a whole of needs emerging from other needs.
-Maslow's hierarchy of needs organizes the needs along a development scale.
-In order to fulfil a certain need one must first fulfil all the steps before it on the scale (physiological needs, need for security, the need to belong, the need for appreciation and the need for self-fulfilment).
+Maslow's hierarchy of needs organizes the needs along a developmental scale.
+In order to fulfil a certain need one must first fulfil all the steps before it on the scale (physiological needs, the need for security, the need to belong, the need for appreciation and the need for self-fulfilment).
 In the field of consumer behaviour the main application of the model is market segmentation and product positioning.
 The model instructs the marketer to approach customers with most common level of needs.

-After understanding the different approaches concerning research of consumer behaviour, to better understand what affects him, the process that a consumer goes through in a purchase will be reviewed next.
+After understanding the different approaches to consumer behaviour research, in order to better understand what influences the consumer, the process that a consumer goes through in a purchase will be reviewed next.

-The Stages of Consumer Purchase Process
+The Stages of the Consumer Purchase Process

-When a consumer is conducting a purchase he goes through a process including 5 stages.
-Information search about the product, formation of attitudes and evaluation of alternatives, consumer persuasion, buying decision and post purchase reactions.
-Depending on the importance and signification of the purchase to the consumer the length (time) of each stage can be shorter or longer.
-Finally consumer culture is addressed as it is an important factor that affects the purchase process.
+When a consumer is conducting a purchase he goes through a process comprising 5 stages: information search about the product, formation of attitudes and evaluation of alternatives, consumer persuasion, buying decision and post-purchase reactions.
+Depending on the importance and signification of the purchase to the consumer the duration of each stage can be shorter or longer.
+Finally, consumer culture is addressed as it is an important factor that affects the purchase process.

-The first step a consumer goes through in the beginning of a purchase is information search, it begins with internal search, meaning scanning the internal memory with the purpose of extracting information that may help solve the problem of the consumer.
-It is customary to distinguish between knowledge about what and knowledge about how.
-Knowledge is displayed in memory through familiarity, emotions, feelings and skills.
-Then External search is implemented, all the time the consumer is searching for information there is the influencing of different types of risk perception.
+The first step a consumer goes through at the beginning of a purchase is information search.
+The process begins with internal search, meaning scanning the internal memory with the purpose of extracting information that may help solve the problem of the consumer.
+It is customary to distinguish between knowledge regarding ‘what’ and knowledge regarding ‘how’.
+Knowledge is represented in memory through familiarity, emotions, feelings and skills.
+Then external search is implemented.
+During all the time the consumer is searching for information, there is the influence of different types of risk perception.